ziggr/ESO-WritWorthy/README.md

 This add-on adds text to each Master Writ's tooltip, showing the total material cost, purchase price (if any), and the cost per writ voucher reward.

-It also optionally dumps a complete material list to chat.
-Surprisingly useful when filling Alchemy writs.

 ### Awesome Guild Store search filter

 Shopping guild stores for master writs?